 The only way out of this mess is to rediscover and implement the very things that made our once great civilization great – our heritage of faith and reason.
 But what if the West does indeed collapse into heap of rubble and we descend into a period of darkness and chaos (which has happened several times before in our history)?
 Well, it would be my hope, that information like this will last and that one day it would play a very small part in the rebuilding of a great Christian civilization once again.
 The Gospel is essential to save individual souls.
 But information like this is essential to building a civilization characterized by great music, art, architecture, philosophy, medicine, technology, and literature, etc. You get my point.

 As Christians, we should seek the Kingdom of God on both a micro and a macro level.
 The Evangelical Christian says the saving souls is the only think that matters since the world is irredeemable.
 The materialist humanist says the building a civilization is the only thing that matters since there is no afterlife.
 The Catholic view is that both are important.

 The Beauty of Faith and Reason

 When the grand river of the Catholic Church was formed from the smaller rivers of Jewish faith and Greek philosophy, a grand civilization arose.
 This civilization made great strides, not only in intellectual and religious pursuits, but in art and architecture as well.
-Think about the beautiful artwork that has been from da Vinci’s Last Supper to Botticelli’s Primavera.
+Think about beautiful artwork such as da Vinci’s Last Supper to Botticelli’s Primavera.
 Behold the great Gothic Cathedrals.
 It is no accident that beauty arises from truth and goodness.

 This is why I include, when appropriate, examples of this beauty, not just so you can enjoy it, but so that you can be reminded about what is possible when a culture is properly oriented toward God.
 We live in an age characterized by ugliness and fear.
 It is my hope that one day we can witness a recovery in the West of Truth, Beauty, and Goodness, the three great transcendentals on which the West was built.